 115.253 (a): 115.253 (a): GEO policy 5.1.2-A, pages 25 & 26, section N-8 and facility policy 2019-6, page 11, section H-6, addresses the agency's policy on providing residents with access to outside victim advocates for emotional support services related to sexual abuse.
-The Grossman Residential Reentry program enables reasonable communication between the residents and these agencies in a confidential manner.
+Tampa Residential Reentry Center enables reasonable communication between the residents and these agencies in a confidential manner.

-Residents are given the telephone numbers to RAINN National Hotline network where advocates are available 24 hours a day, seven days a week and the phone number and contact Guidance Center or Alliance Victim Advocate Services center in writing or by telephone.
+Residents are given the telephone numbers to RAINN National Hotline Network where advocates are available 24 hours a day, seven days a week and the phone number and address for Crisis Center of Tampa Bay.
 This information is provided to residents in the PREA Education Manual for Residents and on the Resident Reporting Options posters displayed throughout the facility in both English and Spanish.